 - Minion Choco Banana Churritos

-After reviewing them, it seemed the most prudent (haha, ironic) to purchase the bun, just because the box right down to the bun was Minion designed and it didn’t look like a potential train wreck kinda snack.
+After reviewing them, it seemed the most prudent (haha, ironic) to purchase the bun, just because the box right down to the bun was Minion designed and it didn’t look like a potential train wreck kind of snack.

 True enough.
 Check out this totally cute yellow box of desire which then opens up to reveal this…

-Because I didn’t want to get my hands dirty while eating fried chicken and it was cute
+Reason: I didn’t want to get my hands dirty while eating fried chicken and it was cute.

-One is bound to make irrational purchasing decisions at Universal Studios Japan, even the stingy old fart me and this Jaws Mitten is like just to-die-for.
+One is bound to make irrational purchasing decisions at Universal Studios Japan, even the stingy old fart me and this Jaws Mitten is just to die for.
 Look at how practical it is!